sohamdolo/hd-events/README.md

 This is the Hacker Dojo Events application, on the web at [http://events.hackerdojo.com](http://events.hackerdojo.com).

+When you clone/checkout this repo, run

+    $ fab init

 [Master repo](http://github.com/hackerdojo/hd-events)

 **Note:** Runs only on Google App Engine.